 CD Projekt Red

-CD Projekt Red only really have a track record of delivering their world-building and storytelling on a grand scale, and Half-Life was never about that.
-But it seems unlikely that the Warsaw studio would capitulate once the walls began closing in and their protagonist grew a goatee.
-If you take away nothing else from their Witcher series, it’s at least apparent that they know how to imbue your actions with purpose.
+CD Projekt Red only really has a track record of delivering its world-building and storytelling on a grand scale, and Half-Life was never about that.
+But it seems unlikely that the Warsaw studio would capitulate once the walls began closing in and its protagonist grew a goatee.
+If you take away nothing else from its Witcher series, it’s at least apparent that it knows how to imbue your actions with purpose.

 Deep Silver and Dambuster Studios

-Tim: What Half-Life games need is a big old new-type-of-experience shock to the system.
+Tim Edwards: What Half-Life games need is a big old new-type-of-experience shock to the system.
 Half-Life won by building a story and context and characters.
 Half-Life 2 built physical systems and a world to explore.
 What I’d want to do with Half-Life 3 is pretty simple: combine the detailed world, the sense of place, the incredible characters and spread them over a vast open world.
 I want the omni-game.
 To make that, you want a team who’ve at least had a go.
 Experience counts.

 And there are some bits of that game that are genuinely delightful: cocking around with drones, the sense of living under an oppressive regime, a really funky weapon customisation system.
-The main complaint you can level at the latest Homefront is that it really wasn’t polished enough: fair point, but that comes down to budget and time.
+The main complaint you can level at the most rebooted Homefront is that it really wasn’t polished enough: fair point, but that comes down to budget and time.
 It’s time to give Dambusters a chance.

 So: who would you rather give the Half-Life license to, a well-drilled studio with a proven record of shipping familiar successes, or a team untarnished by the industry’s received wisdom?